kngsthvs/utils/README.md

 ### Apps

+- `redirect`: middleware that redirects to the destination domain
-- `masking`: middleware that masks the projects hostname to an origin domain
+- `rewrite`: middleware that rewrites the projects hostname to an origin domain

 ## Setup